Geoff Chappell, Software Analyst

 The function returns STATUS_SUCCESS if successful, else a negative error code.

 The NtCreatePartition function and its alias ZwCreatePartition are exported by name from NTDLL in version 10.0 and higher.
-In kernel mode, where ZwCreatePartition is a stub and NtCreatePartition is the implementation, neither is exported.
+In kernel mode, where ZwCreatePartition is a stub and NtCreatePartition is the implementation, neither is exported until the 1607 release of Windows 10 exports the stub.

 For all practical effect, the functions are available only in 64-bit Windows.
 As exports from the 32-bit NTDLL, they do exist, but only to return STATUS_NOT_SUPPORTED.

 Neither NtCreatePartition nor its alias is documented.
-The ZWAPI.H file in the Windows Driver Kit (WDK) for Windows 10 declares ZwCreatePartition but omits the Node argument.
+As ZwCreatePartition, it is declared in the ZWAPI.H file from an Enterprise edition of the Windows Driver Kit (WDK) for the 1511 release of Windows 10.